markdumay/ghost-backend/README.md

 After pulling the images from the Docker Hub, you should see several messages.
 Below excerpt shows the key messages per section.

 #### Enabling Automated Backups
-During boot, `ghost-backend` enables the local and remote backups in line with the `BACKUP` setting (see <a href="#step-3---update-the-environment-variables">Step 3</a>).
+During boot, *Ghost-backend* enables the local and remote backups in line with the `BACKUP` setting (see <a href="#step-3---update-the-environment-variables">Step 3</a>).
 First the cron job using `mysqldump` for local backups is scheduled 30 minutes past every hour.
 Next, the latest `restic` binary is downloaded and installed (`mysqldump` is already present in the parent's Docker image provided by MariaDB).
 Once restic is installed, it is scheduled to run 45 minutes past every hour.
 Restic compares the local files with the latest snapshot available in the repository.
 If needed, it updates the remote repository automatically using `restic_password` as encryption password (see <a href="#step-2---create-the-docker-secrets">Step 2</a>).
 In the background, old restic snapshots are removed daily at 01:15 am.
 Restic also updates itself at 04:15 am if a new binary is available.
 Finally, the cron daemon is fired up.
 ```
 mariadb_1 | [Note] Enabling local and remote backup
 mariadb_1 | [Note] Adding backup cron job